checkout/CheckoutCardManagement-Android/README.md

 ### Push Provisioning

 **Push Provisioning** is the operation of adding a physical or virtual card to a digital wallet.
-On Android, this means adding a card to the Google Wallet.
+On Android, this means adding a card to the Google Wallet so that card can be used for Google Pay.

 Enabling this operation is highly complex as it requires interaction between multiple entities including you, Checkout.com, Google Pay, and the card scheme (in our case, Mastercard).
-As such, push provisioning is subject to onboarding and can only be tested in your Production environment.
-For more details, speak to your operations contact.
+As such, push provisioning is subject to additional onboarding and can only be tested in your Production environment.
+For more details on onboarding, please speak to your operations contact.

 A typical call may look as follows: